CCurl/heap-malloc/README.md

 Please, just keep my name in the files to give me some props for this work.

-## Reference
+## Usage

-Hopefully the hp_malloc.h file has enough info in it to
+Hopefully, the hp_malloc.h file has enough info in it to be clear about how to use it.